eswarak/Fast-Start-20/cloudforms+ansible101/lab/index.md

 ## Policies and Ansible

 In this lab we will cover how to create an action in CoudForms that executes an Ansible Playbook.
+This is not meant to be a real world example, but instead, a way to demonstrate the power of Ansible in combination with the

 ### Creating the Service